simondlevy/NengoCPP/README.md

 The second example program is a simple two-dimensional position-tracking task (&ldquo;mousetracker&rdquo;) using [PID control](https://en.wikipedia.org/wiki/PID_controller).
 You use the mouse to move little green square around, and the PID controller adjusts the position of a little red circle so that it follows the square.
-We wrote this example using [OpenCV](https://opencv.org/about.html), because of how easy it is to do these sorts of animations.
+We wrote this example using [OpenCV](https://opencv.org/about.html), because of how easy OpenCV makes it to do these sorts of animations.
 So if you want to try this example, you'll need to install OpenCV as well.
-The make/run procedure is the same as for the command-line example, except that on Windows the first thing you should do is open the folder <bThirdParty\OpenCV\Libraries\Win64</b>, copy the file
+The make/run procedure is the same as for the command-line example, except that on Windows the first thing you should do is open the folder
+<bThirdParty\OpenCV\Libraries\Win64</b>, copy the file
 <b>opencv_world340.dll</b>, and paste it into the <b>C:\Windows\System32</b>
 folder.
 This will also help with any future programs you write using OpenCV.